Sanika2109/scilab-image-processing-toolbox-development/qtdecomp/README.md

 # qtdecomp

-## Description:
+## Description
-`qtdecomp` performs quadtree decomposition of a square image, recursively splitting it into smaller square blocks until each block satisfies a stopping criterion.
+- The qtdecomp function performs quadtree decomposition of a square image, recursively splitting it into smaller square blocks until each block satisfies a stopping criterion.
+- The number of arguments passed must be at least 1.

-Starting from the whole image, each square block is tested against a splitting rule; if the rule says "split," the block is divided into four equal quadrants, each of which is then tested again, recursively, until every remaining block either passes the rule or has reached the smallest allowed size (`mindim`).
-The result is encoded in a sparse matrix `S` of the same size as the input image, where each nonzero entry marks the top-left corner of a final (un-split) block and records that block's side length.
-Three splitting rules are supported: uniform-value blocks only (no second argument), a numeric intensity-range threshold, or a user-supplied decision function evaluated on stacks of candidate blocks.
+- The result is a sparse matrix `S` of the same size as the input image, where each nonzero entry marks the top-left corner of a final (un-split) block and records that block's side length.
+Three splitting rules are supported: uniform-value blocks only (no second argument), a numeric intensity-range threshold, or a user-supplied decision function.

-## Calling Sequence:
+## Calling Sequence
 ```
 S = qtdecomp(I)
 S = qtdecomp(I, threshold)